 - a resting pulse reading of more than 100 beats per minute

-Sometimes PACs can be a symptom of a more serious condition.
-If you notice your heart skipping beats, racing, or pounding in combination with any of these symptoms, seek prompt medical care.
+APCs can sometimes be a symptom of a more serious condition.
+If you notice your heart skipping beats, racing, or pounding in combination with any of the symptoms, seek prompt medical care.

 - dangerous arrhythmias that may lead to stroke or heart failure